scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Recommendations

-* You should confirm that the replica count of the Auditor and Envoy pods in the `scalardl-audit-custom-values.yaml` file is equal to the number of nodes in the scalardlpool.
+* You should confirm that the replica count of the Auditor and Envoy pods in the `scalardl-audit-custom-values.yaml` file is equal to the number of nodes in the `scalardlpool`.
 * You should keep an equal number of pods for Envoy, Ledger and Auditor.

 ### Steps